This project will strengthen the structural supports (known as trestles) that hold a water pipe near Kelly Creek and Beaver Creek in Gresham.

 Not if, but when...
 You've heard about our region's earthquake risks.
 The Water Bureau has worked for the past several decades to increase the number of water supply facilities that can withstand earthquakes.
 The Gresham trestle replacement project is part of our commitment to preparedness and our mission of serving excellent water every minute of every day.

-This project will strengthen the structural supports (known as trestles) that hold the water pipe that runs along Kelly Creek in Gresham.
+Through this project, we strengthened the structural supports (known as trestles) that hold the water pipe that runs along Kelly Creek and Beaver Creek in Gresham.
 Both the pipe and trestles were installed here in 1911.
-The pipe is in good condition, but the trestles might not endure a large earthquake or heavy flooding.
-The work we're doing will make Portland's and Gresham's water supply more resistant to earthquakes and floods.
+While the pipe is in good condition, but the trestles might not endure a large earthquake or heavy flooding.
+The work we've completed makes Portland's and Gresham's water supply more resistant to earthquakes and floods.

-As part of the project, we will remove trees and other vegetation to allow equipment to access the trestle.
-We will then follow an extensive restoration plan developed with the City of Gresham.
-After construction, crews will landscape the entire lot with native trees and plants that will improve the health of the creek.
+As part of the project, we removed trees and other vegetation to allow equipment to access the trestle.
+Because of this, we developed an extensive restoration plan with oversight from the City of Gresham.
+Now that construction is complete, crews have landscaped the entire lot with native trees and plants that will improve the health of the creek.

 Happening now